-Luther Seminary is improving account security by implementing Multi-factor authentication (MFA) as a requirement of our cybersecurity insurance renewal.
+Luther Seminary is improving account security by continued implementation of Multi-factor authentication (MFA) as one of several requirements of our cybersecurity insurance renewal.

 Multi-factor authentication strengthens account security by using a second source of validation, like a phone or token, to verify your identity before granting access.
-Luther Seminary is implementing multi-factor authentication for VPN access to minimize the risk of a security breach and reduce information security insurance costs.
+Luther Seminary is implementing multi-factor authentication for VPN and services that use your Luther Seminary login.
+This will minimize the risk of a security breach and reduce information security insurance costs.

 Who does this affect?